Back To Search Results

 Wells criteria and modified Wells criteria

-• Other diagnoses less likely than pulmonary embolism-3.0
+• Other diagnoses less likely than pulmonary embolism: 3

-• Immobilization for 3 or more days or surgery in the previous four weeks-1.5
+• Immobilization for ≥3 days or surgery in the previous 4 weeks: 1.5

-Since PE symptoms are very nonspecific, the Pulmonary Embolism Rule-out Criteria (PERC) was developed for emergency department patients to select patients with low likelihood of having PE that diagnostic workup should not be initiated.[51]
+Since PE symptoms are very nonspecific, the Pulmonary Embolism Rule-Out Criteria (PERC) was developed for emergency department patients to select patients with a low likelihood of having PE that diagnostic workup should not be initiated.[62]
 They constitute variables significantly associated with the absence of PE.
+The PERC rule contains the following 8 criteria:

 • Age <50 years